Julian Brahja: Dinamo Tirana

-On 18 June 2008, Brahja signed a one-year deal with the second-most successful team of Albania, Dinamo Tirana, for an undisclosed fee, becoming the club's third summer signing.
-He was called up for the team's European campaign in 2008–09 UEFA Champions League.
-On 15 July, in first leg of first qualifying round against Bosnian side Modriča, Brahja was an unused substitute in an eventual 0–2 home defeat.
-Eight days later, in the returning leg at Bilino Polje Stadium, Brahja was again in the bench for the entire match with Dinamo who was defeated 2–1 in the last minutes.
+On 18 June 2008, Brahja signed a one-year deal with the second-most successful team in Albania, Dinamo Tirana, for an undisclosed fee, becoming the club's third summer signing.
+He was called up for the team's European campaign in the 2008–09 UEFA Champions League.
+On 15 July, in the first leg of the first qualifying round against Bosnian side Modriča, Brahja was an unused substitute in an eventual 0–2 home defeat.
+Eight days later, in the returning leg at Bilino Polje Stadium, Brahja was again on the bench for the entire match with Dinamo who were defeated 2–1 in the last minutes.

-On 24 August 2008, Brahja made his league debut in team's opening match of 2008–09 Albanian Superliga season against Teuta Durrës, playing full-90 minutes in a goalless draw at Selman Stërmasi Stadium.
-Throughout the 2008–09 season, Brahja was an important instrument for Zlatko Dalić and then Shkëlqim Muça side, playing 21 out of 33 matches in an eventual third-place finish.
+On 24 August 2008, Brahja made his league debut in the team's opening match of the 2008–09 Albanian Superliga season against Teuta Durrës, playing 90 minutes in a goalless draw at Selman Stërmasi Stadium.
+Throughout the 2008–09 season, Brahja was an important instrument for Zlatko Dalić and then Shkëlqim Muça, playing 21 out of 33 matches in an eventual third-place finish.
 Following the end of the 2008–09 season, Brahja terminated his contract with the club.

 Return to Laçi

 Following his departure from Dinamo Tirana, Brahja returned to his boyhood club Laçi for the 2009–10 season.
 He made his first appearance of the season on 23 August 2009 in the team's opening league match of season away against Skënderbeu Korçë, playing full-90 minutes in a 4–3 dramatic defeat.
 Later, on 19 September, Brahja scored his first career brace and also the first goals of the season during the 3–2 home win against Apolonia Fier, helping Laçi to get its first win of the season.
 Brahja was again in the scoresheet on 19 December when he netted the winner of the match against Kastrioti Krujë, giving Laçi three important points.

-Brahja established in the starting lineup, playing 30 league match thoughtout the season, all of them as a starter, and scored a high-career 5 goals.
+Brahja established in the starting lineup, playing 30 league match throughout the season, all of them as a starter, and scored a high-career 5 goals.
 Laçi concluded the season in the 4th position, qualifying thus in the 2010–11 UEFA Europa League first qualifying round for the first time in its history.
-Brahja remained at the club for their European campaign where Laçi was seeded to play with Belorusian side Dnepr Mogilev.
+Brahja remained at the club for their European campaign where Laçi was seeded to play with Belarusian side Dnepr Mogilev.
 In the first leg at Niko Dovana Stadium on 1 July 2010, Brahja was the captain of the team and played full-90 minutes in an eventual 1–1 draw.
 In the returning leg one week later at Spartak Stadion, Brahja captained again but was sent off after two yellow cards in the 72nd minute as Laçi were thrashed 7–1 by Dneper, who progressed to the next round with the aggregate 8–2.
 Following the end of European campaign, Brahja announced his departure from the club.